 5. Is reclaimed wood safe?

-6. Does reclaimed wood install like new wood?
+6. Does it install like new wood?

 7. Is reclaimed wood expensive?